 This graphic depicts the growing number of components that DevOps teams must monitor as they transition from traditional to orchestrated containerized infrastructure models.

 Image Source: Datadog HQ

 When it comes to monitoring Kubernetes infrastructure, DevOps teams can utilize two types of information: metrics and logs.

 What to Track?
 Kubernetes Monitoring with Metrics

-There are two types of Kubernetes monitoring metrics that DevOps teams can track: resource metrics, and service metrics.
+There are two types of Kubernetes monitoring metrics that DevOps teams can track: resource utilization metrics, and service metrics.

-The Kubernetes platform also defines a custom metrics API that can be implemented using a third-party solution like the Prometheus Adapter to query metrics from a Prometheus server and expose them using Kubernetes API aggregation.
+The Kubernetes platform also defines a custom metrics API that can be implemented using a third-party solution like the Prometheus Adapter to collect metrics from a Prometheus server and expose them using Kubernetes API aggregation.

 The ability to expose metrics with the Metrics Server and kube-state-metrics add-on allows DevOps engineers to monitor the status and resource consumption/allocation of their Kubernetes deployments at the cluster, pod, and container levels.